Last Updated on September 24, 2023 by Anna Baumann

 A good Assistant has a heightened sense of awareness, and handles multiple things at the same time without getting flustered.

-I think sometimes people base their decision to become an Assistant on the interaction they have with them as a patient.
+People often base their decision to become an Assistant on the interaction they have with them as a patient.
 But as patients we only see a very small part of what they do.